JoeFanning/Philosophical-AI/researchresources.md

-# Research Resources on Egalitarianism
+# Research Resources for Egalitarianism

 ## A Theory of Justice
 by John Rawls: